vednp/pomofocus-app/README.md

 Give your productivity a boost with PomoFocus!
 Manage your tasks, stay focused, and accomplish more in less time.
 If you encounter any issues or have suggestions, feel free to [create an issue](https://github.com/vednp/pomofocus-app/issues) or contribute to the project.
 Happy focusing!
 ```

-Please copy and paste this Markdown content into your repository's `README.md` file.
-Adjust any URLs or paths as needed.